flavono123/kupid/README.md

 ## LIMITATION

+> [!WARNING]
-- for kinds with more than 8000 schema fields, the program goes very slow down; i experienced with a 'Pod' with about 8000+ fields.
+> for kinds with more than 8000 schema fields, the program goes very slow down; i experienced with a 'Pod' with about 8000+ fields.
-  - the bubbletea' viewport is not optimized for this case. should implement one for lazy loading of rendering content.
+> the bubbletea' viewport is not optimized for this case. should implement one for lazy loading of rendering content.

 ## Roadmap